NEWv1.18: AI Revenue & Actions

 Frequently Asked Questions

-Grounded platforms include Perplexity (always grounded), ChatGPT Search (when web browsing), Google AI Overviews (search-integrated), and Copilot (Bing-integrated).
-Non-grounded platforms like base ChatGPT and Claude rely primarily on training data.
-Grounding matters because it creates a direct path from your published content to AI responses—publish today, get cited within days.
-Non-grounded platforms may take months to reflect your content.
-Prioritize content freshness and citability for grounded platforms while building long-term authority for training-data-dependent ones.
+Grounded platforms include Perplexity (always grounded), Google AI Overviews and AI Mode (search-integrated), and Microsoft Copilot (Bing-integrated), while ChatGPT, Claude, and Gemini now trigger web search automatically when a query needs fresh information.
+Models still answer from training data alone when they judge their knowledge sufficient.
+Grounding matters because it creates a direct path from your published content to AI responses: publish today, get cited within days.
+Training-data-only answers may take months to reflect your content.
+Prioritize content freshness and citability for grounded responses while building long-term authority for training-data-dependent ones.

 Share: